UrstrulyBhavana/FlavorFiesta-Food-Ordering-App/README.md

 - **Responsive Design**: Mobile-first responsive layout with TailwindCSS.
 - **Offline Status Indicator**: Shows the current online/offline status of the user.
 - **Grocery Page**: A dedicated page to showcase grocery-related items.
+- **Item and Restaurant Management**: Efficiently handles item listing and restaurant card components for modularity.

 ---